octobercms/docs/3.x/extend/lists/filter-widgets.md

 ### Filter Widget Properties

-Filter widgets may have properties that can be set using the [form field configuration](../backend/filters.md#oc-defining-filter-scopes).
+Filter widgets may have properties that can be set using the [filter scope configuration](../../element/definitions.md).
 Simply define the configurable properties on the class and then call the `fillFromConfig` method to populate them inside the `init` method definition.

 ```php
 class Discount extends FormWidgetBase